google-marketing-solutions/ads_budget_alert_script/README.md

 The following values will be required before the script can run:

     THRESHOLDS - comma-separated list of budget thresholds (percentage of total budget), expressed in decimal.
     RECEPIENT_EMAIL - comma-separated list of emails for those who need to get the budget alert notifications.
+NOTE: please ensure the e-mails are correct as the recipients will receive budget information.

 ## license